ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 1. Select the configuration.
 1. Under **Versions**, add a version.
    * Set **Version name** to **V1**
-   * Set the YAML content to
+   * Set the YAML content to the following, making sure the `namespace` matches the name of the OpenShift project you created earlier:
      ```yaml
      apiVersion: v1
      kind: ConfigMap